Sabuana

 Sabuana (صابوآنه) is a village in Khurrianwala, Faisalabad, Pakistan.
-The majority of residents are Rajputs.
+The majority of residents are Rajput.

-Industries
+Industry

 Textile industries in the area include Kamal Group, Bismillah Textile, Ahmad Jamal Limited, Gohar Textile Mills, Chawla Enterprises and Nimra Textile.

 Sports

 Cricket, football (soccer), kabaddi, cockfighting, and pigeon flying are popular games in Sabuana.

-Parwaz Cricket Club is Regtd.
-Team of Sabuana.
+Parwaz Cricket Club is a registered team of Sabuana.